KailynnCo/Riddle-Escape-Room/README.md

 # Escape-Room
-A riddle must be solved in order to win the game.
+Goal: Understand how to use If statements, variables and while loops A riddle must be solved in order to win the game.
 The user will be given one riddle they must guess correctly.
 However the user will only have 3 trys.
 If the user gets the riddle correct in under 3 attempts, they win.